-The medical mobility industry is constantly evolving, and so is its customer base.
+The medical mobility industry and its customer base are constantly evolving.
 Understanding industry trends and challenges enable medical mobility businesses to provide the best products for their clientele while making smart decisions for their company.

 Here we give you the top four trends shaping the medical mobility industry and how you can grow with these trends to shape your business.

 Medical mobility equipment users span every demographic.
-But the segment of the population that makes up the largest percentage of electric wheelchair users is without a doubt the senior citizen group.
+But the segment of the population that makes up the largest percentage of electric wheelchair users is undoubtedly the senior citizen group.

 According to the United Nations, the population aged 65 and older is growing faster than any other age group.
 Because muscle and bone weakness is prevalent among these individuals, they see more falls than other groups and therefore utilize medical mobility devices more than other age demographics.

-Because the older population bracket is growing at a quick rate, the need for medical mobility equipment is growing too.
+Because the older population bracket is growing quickly, the need for medical mobility equipment is also growing.
 People living at home, as well as those in assisted living facilities plus geriatric hospital patients, utilize mobility equipment daily.
 As the percentage of older citizens increases, so will the need for medical mobility distributors to produce this valuable equipment.

 This need translates into industry security for medical mobility designers, distributors, and providers.
 Businesses that provide mobility equipment won’t see a shortage in patients needing these life-changing devices.

-Thanks to medical mobility, even older individuals can maintain a sense of independence.
+Even older individuals can maintain a sense of independence thanks to medical mobility.
 And equipment providers play a crucial role in this endeavor.

 2. Electric Wheelchair Innovation